Tommid93/Ultimate-Sports-Quiz/README.md

 # The Ultimate Sports Quiz

 ## Introduction
 Before I explain my project I wanted to point out that I had already completed 6 months of learning on Javascript before being this course.
 The interest I had in this is what inspired me to want to take this further.
 I bring this up as I feel that my coding for this project is a little bit more advanced than a beginner.
 I came into this project with some good knowledge compared to other types of coding such as Python to which I have no knowledge.
+A lot of my learning during this 6 months came from https://www.w3schools.com/.
+I also utilised some of the free courses on https://www.codecademy.com/.

 I used one of the ideas in the assessment criteria for this project which was to design a quiz game.
 I felt that there were plenty of features that I could implement that would demonstrate my knowledge of javascript but that would still test me.
 I wanted the quiz game to be challenging but fun at the same time.

 ### Target Audience
 As the name of my project suggests, my target audience for this project is passionate or knowledgable sports fans who wanted to test their knowledge.
 Originally I was going to complete a general knowledge test, however I decided I wanted to have a more defined target audience which would also help me to create a more specialised design for the project rather than being generic.
+I wanted my users to feel challenged
+I wanted my users to have fun
+I wanted my users to be able to get some educational benefit out of this if they did not know any correct answers I wanted my project to be good looking for users.

 ### Colour Scheme and Images
 With this being a sports quiz, I wanted the colour scheme to reflect this.
 I decided I wanted a background image for my project and decided to search for this first as this would actually help decide on the colour scheme.